kcsry/kirppu/README.md

 - "Rebuild production":
     - Same as above, but this additionally compress the results (of some parts).
 This will take a bit longer than without compress.
     - Arguments: `--type production`

+## MIT License

+    The MIT License (MIT)

+    Copyright (c) 2013 Jyrki Launonen
+    Copyright (c) 2014 Ari Koivula, Jyrki Launonen, Elina Lukkarinen, Arttu Ylä-Outinen Copyright (c) 2015 Mikko Karttunen, Ari Koivula, Aarni Koskela, Jyrki Launonen, Juha Lepola, Mikael Niemelä, Arttu Ylä-Outinen
+    Copyright (c) 2014–2017 Santtu Pajukanta
+    Copyright (c) 2016 Aarni Koskela, Jyrki Launonen Copyright (c) 2017 Jyrki Launonen

+    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.